NationalAssociationOfRealtors/block_r_provisioner/README.md

 - If you would like to work from the Hyperledger Fabric master channel, change the `MASTER_BRANCH` variable to `true`
 - Setting the `DEBUG` to `true` will leave a copy of script in the home directory to give you a chance to instapect the file.
 3. Edit `config.sh` in the root directory with the following information:
 - zookeepers: a space delimited list of server names that run zookeeper.
-For eample, "vm1 vm2"
+For example, "vm1 vm2".
+- zookeeper_accounts: a space delimited list of accounts that run zookeeper.
+For example, "user1 user2a.
+When used with `zookeepers` from above, can be used for ssh arguments like "user1@vm1" and user2@vm2"
-- nodes: a space delimited list of server names that are regional nodes.
-For eample, "west1 central1 east2"
+- nodes: a space delimited list of server names operating regional nodes.
+For eample, "west1 central1 east2".
+- accounts: a space delimited list of accounts used to administrate regional nodes.
+For example, "user_west user_central user_east".
+When used with `nodes` above, can be used for ssh arguments like "user_west@west1", "user_central@central1" and "user_east@east2".
 - domains: a space delimited list of domain names representing regional nodes.
-For eample, "west.blockr central.blockr east.blockr"
+For example, "west.blockr central.blockr east.blockr".
 - orderer_names: a space delimited list of names representing orderers.
-For eample, "WEST-Orderer-0 CENTRAL-Orderer-0 EAST-Orderer-0"
+For example, "WEST-Orderer-0 CENTRAL-Orderer-0 EAST-Orderer-0".
 - orderers: a space delimited list of names representing orderer MSPs.
-For eample, "Orderer1MSP Orderer2MSP Orderer3MSP"
+For example, "Orderer1MSP Orderer2MSP Orderer3MSP".
 - peer_names: a space delimited list of names representing peers.
-For eample, "WEST-Peer-0 CENTRAL-Peer-0 EAST-Peer-0"
+For example, "WEST-Peer-0 CENTRAL-Peer-0 EAST-Peer-0".
 - peers: a space delimited list of names representing peer MSPs.
-For eample, "Org1MSP Org2MSP Org3MSP"
+For example, "Org1MSP Org2MSP Org3MSP".

 4. Provision the system using the instructions below.